YijiaGuo1224/PLS_CSI_Siamese/README.md

-# Physical Layer Security using a Siamese Network and Synthetic Dataset
+# Data-Driven Physical Layer Authentication for Wi-Fi
 This project develops a deep learning-based physical layer authentication (PLA) scheme for mobile devices.
 Specifically, a synthetic training dataset is untilized, and a CNN-based Siamese network is adopted for device authentication.

 In the training stage, a synthetic dataset is used to train a Siamese network.
 In the test stage, the trained Siamese network is applied to experimental datasets for device authentication.